mathspp/mathspp/pages/talks_/_map/text.md

 </svg>

 Map by simplemaps.
-Pin locations reflect the country the talk was in.
+Pin locations are only accurate up to the country they're placed in.

 <script src="https://unpkg.com/@popperjs/core@2"></script>